Guitar vs. Piano: Difficulty, Difference, and How to Choose

 I encourage you to consider this as only part of your research.
 You should read and learn everything you can about each instrument before making your choice.
 In this article, I will try to address some of the main issues, and hopefully, by the time we are done your path will be more clear.

 Piano and guitar are similar in that both instruments are in the string family.
 I know, you’re thinking you can see the strings on a guitar well enough, but a piano sure looks like it has keys.

 When you play a key on a piano it engages a little hammer that strikes strings housed in the piano body.
 So, where a guitar only has six strings, a piano typically has around 230 strings!

 The guitar and piano are also similar in that they are both chromatic instruments, meaning they are capable of producing every note of the chromatic scale.
 This is useful from a music theory perspective, and the reason I said the piano always provided a reference for me when things got confusing on guitar.

 If you have yet to begin learning either instrument you probably don’t know what a chromatic scale is, and music theory is likely the last thing on your mind.
 That’s okay.
 The point is this: Playing one instrument can definitely help you if you choose to switch to the other somewhere down the road.
-Learning about music on guitar will only help you if you decide to switch to piano, and vice versa.
+Learning about music on the guitar will only help you if you decide to switch to the piano and vice versa.

 So, no pressure!
 Make the best decision you can for right now.
 You can always learn another instrument later on.